Time to get on top of lameness

 Finally, you must reduce the potential disease challenge from the farm environment.

-If you are interested in implementing the Five-Point Plan on your own farm please contact or local vet or usual animal health adviser and ask for help from a qualified sheep lameness reduction adviser.
+If you are interested in implementing the Five-Point Plan on your own farm please contact your local vet or ask for help from a qualified sheep lameness reduction adviser.

 Sign up to our enewsletter